neilspell/Problem-Sets/Problem Set 3 - Selection (if elif else).md

 \
 \
 **2. Write a program to simulate the throw of 2 dice (each between 1 and 6)**.

+  \\
-  \Print the numbers representing the two throws.
+Print the numbers representing the two throws.

 If the numbers on the two dice are not equal, the player’s score is the sum.
 Print the score

 If the numbers on the two dice are equal, the player scores twice the sum of the number thrown.
 Print “You threw a double” and the score

+\

-3. Write a program that asks the user to enter the current temperature in degrees Celsius.
+**3. Write a program that asks the user to enter the current temperature in degrees Celsius.**
+\
+\
 Based on the temperature, print a message:
 •	30 or above: “It’s very hot today.
 Stay hydrated!”
 •	20 to 29: “Nice weather.
 Enjoy your day!”